 JPEG and PNG files are larger than WebP files.
 WebP gives better quality with smaller sizes.
 Lazy loading effectively contributes to optimizing page loading.
 The website loads images only when they are on screen.
 This keeps it fast and saves bandwidth.

 Code can be messy.
 Additional space breaks and remarks simplify readability yet bulk up the overall code.
-Eliminating unneeded parts from code reduces file size and enhances loading speed.
-Tools like UglifyJS, CSSNano, and WP Rocket can simplify file structures.
+Removal of redundancy in code lowers the file size and increases the speed of loading.
+File structures can be simplified with such tools as UglifyJS, CSSNano, and WP Rocket.

 A Content Delivery Network (CDN) speeds up website loading.
 It does this by placing copies of the site on many servers worldwide.
 When visitors access your site, the CDN system locates the nearest server.
 Then, it sends the data from that server based on their location.
 This service cuts down transmission time.
 It brings great benefits to users around the world.